Conférence Molé-Tocqueville

 The Conférence Molé was a French debating society founded in 1832.

-In 1876 it became the Conférence Molé-Tocqueville.
+In 1876, it became the Conférence Molé-Tocqueville.

 Its purpose was to debate legislation, administration, political economy and general politics.

-The debates were modeled on parliamentary procedures and served to train future politicians.
+The debates were modelled on parliamentary procedures and served to train future politicians.

-The society also provided a venue where young men of the élite could meet and become known by established political figures.
+The society also provided a venue where young men of the élite could meet and become known to established political figures.

 The society became dormant in the 1970s but was revived in the 1990s.

 Foundation

 The Conférence Molé was founded during the July Monarchy on 19 March 1832.